 Looking for indoor energy burners, ideal for rainy and chilly days?

 There's an indoor trampoline park in West Acton, or why not tee off at the dinosaur mini-golf?
 Kids can let off steam at Hampton Court's Magic Garden playground, and the whole family can get involved with white water rafting on the Olympic course.
+New for 2019 is the Children's Garden at Kew Gardens, a naturally designed play space aimed at 2-12 year olds.

 Where to eat with children in London